 Post-term pregnancy is not generally dangerous to the mother's health.
 The concern is for the fetus.
 The placenta is an organ that is designed to work for about 40 weeks.
 It provides oxygen and nutrition for the growing fetus.
 After 41 weeks of pregnancy, the placenta is less likely to work well, and this may result in decreased amniotic fluid around the fetus (oligohydramnios).
 This condition can cause compression of the umbilical cord and decrease oxygen supply to the fetus.
 This may be reflected on the fetal heart monitor in a pattern called late decelerations.
 There is a risk of sudden fetal death when the pregnancy is post-term.

 Once a woman reaches 41 weeks of pregnancy, she usually has fetal heart rate monitoring and a measurement of the amniotic fluid.
-If the testing shows low fluid level or abnormal fetal heart rate patterns, labor is induced.
-Otherwise, spontaneous labor is awaited until no more than 42 to 43 weeks, after which it is induced.
+If the testing shows low fluid levels or abnormal fetal heart rate patterns, labor is induced.
+Otherwise, spontaneous labor is awaited until no more than 42 to 43 weeks, after which it’s induced.

-As a woman approaches her ninth month of pregnancy, the fetus generally settles into a head down position inside the uterus.
+As a woman approaches her ninth month of pregnancy, the fetus generally settles into a head-down position inside the uterus.
 This is known as vertex or cephalic presentation.
-In about 3% of pregnancies, the fetus will be bottom or feet first, known as breech presentation.
+According to the World Health Organization, the fetus will be bottom or feet first, known as breech presentation in about 3 percent of pregnancies.
 Occasionally, the fetus will be lying sideways (transverse presentation).

 The safest way for a baby to be born is head first or in the vertex presentation.
-If the fetus is breech or transverse, the best way to avoid problems with delivery and prevent cesarean section is to try to turn (or vert) the fetus to vertex presentation (head down).
-This is known as external cephalic version and it is usually attempted at 37 to 38 weeks if the malpresentation is known.
+If the fetus is breech or transverse, the best way to avoid problems with delivery and prevent cesarean is to try to turn (or vert) the fetus to vertex presentation (head down).
+This is known as external cephalic version.
+It’s usually attempted at 37 to 38 weeks if the malpresentation is known.

 External cephalic version is somewhat like a firm massage of the abdomen and can be uncomfortable.
-It is usually a safe procedure, but some rare complications include placental abruption and fetal distress, necessitating emergency cesarean section.
+It’s usually a safe procedure, but some rare complications include placental abruption and fetal distress, necessitating emergency cesarean delivery.

 If the fetus is successfully turned, spontaneous labor can be awaited or labor can be induced.
-If the version is unsuccessful, some doctors wait a week and try again.
+If it’s unsuccessful, some doctors wait a week and try again.
 If unsuccessful after reattempts, you and your doctor will decide the best type of delivery, vaginal or cesarean.
-Breech fetuses can be delivered vaginally or by cesarean section.
+Breech fetuses can be delivered vaginally or by cesarean.
 Measurement of the bones of the mother's birth canal and ultrasound to estimate fetal weight are often obtained in preparation for breech vaginal deliveries.
 Transverse fetuses are delivered by cesarean.